eigenfoundation/ELIPs/ELIPs/ELIP-002.md

 1. The event emitted when queuing a withdrawal changes (as captured above).
 2. The `completeQueuedWithdrawal` parameters change (to remove an unused parameter).

 The new complete withdrawal interface is below.
 Specifically, the unused `uint256` parameter (`middlewareTimesIndex`) is removed from both complete methods.
-By using the `getQueuedWithdrawals` function to introspect stake, one can complete withdrawals just from RPC calls, **eliminating the need to run an indexer to complete withdrawals outside of the front-end application.**
+By using the `getQueuedWithdrawals` function to introspect queued withdrawals, one can complete withdrawals just from RPC calls, **eliminating the need to run an indexer to complete withdrawals outside of the front-end application.**

 ```solidity
 // One withdrawal, which is obtained by indexing the withdrawal struct or calling `getQueuedWithdrawals`.